 Living on a boat on a canal or river mooring.

 You can live on a boat on a canal or river mooring, and thousands of 'liveaboards' do.
 However you must keep moving or be on a 'residential mooring'.
 If you want to stay in one area but don't have an official residential mooring it can be a very insecure way of life.
-You can be told to move on.
-If you don't you could be fined and eventually have your boat seized.
+You can be told to move regularly.
+If you don't move far enough or frequently enough you could be refused a licence, fined and eventually have your boat seized.

 Yes, if you keep to the mooring rules.

 Boats are allowed to moor almost anywhere alongside canal towpaths.
 But nearly all these mooring places are short term, which means that no boat can stay there for more than a few days, two weeks at most.
-Long term moorings 'offline' on marinas or 'online' along the canal (where most boaters pay to keep their boats) are usually don't allow you to live on your boat on for more than a few days or weeks at a time.
-You are not allowed to 'shuffle' between nearby short term moorings.
-So to live on a boat you need to be 'continuously cruising', or have a 'residential mooring'.
+Long term moorings, where most boaters pay to keep their boats, may be 'offline' on marinas or 'online' along the canal but they usually don't allow you to live on your boat for more than a few days or weeks.

 Because other canal users have to be considered.

-C&RT have taken over from British Waterways the job of managing our canals and some rivers.
-For many years British Waterways actively discouraged 'liveaboards'.
+CC&RT have taken over from British Waterways the job of managing our canals and some rivers.
+For many years British Waterways actively discouraged 'liveaboards', but did little about it.
 Living on a boat was seen, rightly or wrongly, as a way of avoiding paying rent and rates or of getting to the top of the council house waiting lists.
 The freedom of living afloat with low overheads was thought to appeal to many people who wanted to 'turn their backs on consumer society'.
 Equally though, some of the most desirable London properties float on the Thames or Regents Canal, and many people retired, sold the house and moved onto a canal boat to explore their own country.

 C&RT also have to get as much income from canal users as possible.
 Boat owners have to pay for a licence and moorings can cost over £2,000 a year.
 They want all canal users to contribute to the costs of running the canals.